donovanglover/thud/README.md

 ### Nautilus

 - Fast, but thumbnail generation was intentionally slowed down based on the source code.
 See [lines 82-84](https://gitlab.gnome.org/GNOME/nautilus/-/blob/794931998cb27b7ca94651c72300a5ed167a8951/src/nautilus-thumbnails.c#L82-84) and [147-171](https://gitlab.gnome.org/GNOME/nautilus/-/blob/794931998cb27b7ca94651c72300a5ed167a8951/src/nautilus-thumbnails.c#L147-171) of `nautilus-thumbnails.c`.
 The issue [has been discussed](https://gitlab.gnome.org/GNOME/nautilus/-/issues/856) and [several](https://gitlab.gnome.org/GNOME/nautilus/-/merge_requests/660) [solutions](https://gitlab.gnome.org/GNOME/nautilus/-/merge_requests/700) have been proposed.
-- Has a cascading effect when loading large directories.
-See: [Gnome Files is unusable with big folders](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1967) and [Folder contents scroll down as thumbnails are generated in icon view](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1720).
+- ~~Has a cascading effect when loading large directories.
+See: [Gnome Files is unusable with big folders](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1967) and [Folder contents scroll down as thumbnails are generated in icon view](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1720).~~ **[Fixed in Nautilus 43](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1720#note_1483977)**.
 - Uses `image-loading.svg` while directory thumbnail loads.
-- Has infinite loading bug after changing the file structure of the current directory and moving up one directory.
-A [known issue](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1887) since June 2021.
+- ~~Has infinite loading bug after changing the file structure of the current directory and moving up one directory.
+A [known issue](https://gitlab.gnome.org/GNOME/nautilus/-/issues/1887) since June 2021.~~ **Seems to be fixed in Nautilus 43, however directory thumbnails do not automatically update like Thunar**.

 ### Nemo